 My research program centers on the psychology of sport fandom.
 In particular, I am interested in the causes and consequences of sport team identification (i.e., the extent to which a fan feels a psychological connection to a team).
 Currently, I am investigating the following topics as they relate to team identification: fan/spectator aggression, the psychological well-being of fans, the strategies used by fans to cope with their team’s poor performance, behavioral loyalty (e.g., attendance), fan superstitions, and the socialization of sport fans.

-In addition to the research listed in my vitae, here are some examples of student research projects and theses that I have directed:
+In addition to the research listed in my vitae, here are some examples of recent student research projects and theses that I have directed:

 - We've got spirit, how about you: An examination of the sport fandom of university sponsored spirit groups